wacncontent/CustomizeTool/output/articles/hyper-v-recovery-manager-azure.md

 8. In **Initial cloud metadata** sync select whether you want to synchronize metadata for all clouds on the VMM server with the vault.
 This action only needs to happen once on each server.
 If you don't want to synchronize all clouds, you can leave this setting unchecked and synchronize each cloud individually in the cloud properties in the VMM console.

-9. In **Data Encryption** you specify a location to save an SSL certificate that’s automatically generated for data encryption.
+9. In **Data Encryption** you specify a location to save an SSL certificate that's automatically generated for data encryption.
 This certificate is used if you enable data encryption for a cloud protected by Azure in the Azure Site Recovery portal.
 Keep this certificate safe.
-When you run a failover to Azure you’ll select it in order to decrypt encrypted data.
+When you run a failover to Azure you'll select it in order to decrypt encrypted data.
-This option isn’t relevant if you’re replicating from one on-premises site to another.
+This option isn't relevant if you're replicating from one on-premises site to another.

 	![Server registration](./media/hyper-v-recovery-manager-configure-vault/SR_ProviderSyncEncrypt.png)